VoxeLibre/VoxeLibre/mods/PLAYER/mcl_sprint/README.md

-# Sprint Mod for MineClone 2
+# Sprint Mod for VoxeLibre
 Forked from [sprint] by GunshipPenguin

 ## Description